-Leasing revenue has remained stable throughout the pandemic.
-The 2022 revenue is \$8.8 million, which is \$0.9 million higher than in the prior year.
-The increase relates to additional tenants in the ground service equipment building, two new tenants on airside and inflationary rate increases.
-This represents land and building space the Company sub-leases to tenants on YWG lands under the terms of the Ground Lease.
+Leasing revenue represents land and building space the Company sub-leases to tenants on YWG lands under the terms of the Ground Lease.
+Leasing revenue for 2023 is \$9.4 million compared to \$8.8 million, which is \$0.6 million higher than in the prior year.
+The increase relates to additional tenants in the ground service equipment building and inflationary rate increases.

-The Company has diversified its revenue sources and operates ancillary business including the provision of safety management system audits and consulting as well as airport operations for smaller remote airports.
-The single largest contract is the management of Iqaluit International Airport which generated \$11.0 million of revenue in 2022.
-Total Airport Management Contracts revenue of \$11.8 million has increased from \$10.3 million in 2021 and remains a stable source of revenue as the Company recovers from the pandemic.
+The Company has continued to diversify its revenue sources and operates ancillary business including the provision of safety management system audits and consulting as well as airport operations for smaller remote airports.
+The single largest contract is the management of Iqaluit International Airport which generated \$10.7 million of revenue in 2023.
+Total Airport Management Contracts revenue of \$12.0 million has increased from \$11.8 million in 2022 and remains a stable source of revenue.